 19.2 The Casino Operator shall make a copy of the applicable rules available for examination upon request.

+19.3 To the extent that a matter is not addressed by these Rules, the Casino Operator’s decision is, in relation to that matter, final, subject to rule 19.1.

 Appendix 2